FHPythonUtils/PyLottie/DOCS/pylottie/index.md

 ) -> list[tuple[(list[Image.Image], float)]]:
 ```

-Convert list of lottie files to a list of images with a duration
+Convert list of lottie files to a list of images with a duration.

 #### Arguments